 Step 5: The Professional Path

-From college, the paths diverge: - NBA Draft - for the elite of the elite - G League - the NBA's development league, a legitimate path to the league - International - playing overseas develops your game and creates NBA opportunities - NBA Summer League / training camp invites - where undrafted players earn their shot
+From college, the paths diverge: - NBA Draft — for the elite of the elite.
+Roughly 60 players per year across two rounds. - G League — the NBA's development league.
+Players signed to two-way contracts split time with their parent NBA team; G League Ignite was an alternate path before its closure in 2024. - International — playing overseas develops your game, builds film, and creates NBA opportunities.
+EuroLeague, ACB, CBA, Australia's NBL, Israel's BSL — all produce NBA players annually. - NBA Summer League / training camp invites — where undrafted players earn their shot.
+Roughly half the league's role-player jobs are filled through this funnel.

 What You Can Do Right Now